jbuffer/jbuffer.github.io/about/index.md

 ---
 layout: default
-title: jbuffer, garden-variety data fiend
+title: garden-variety data fiend
 ---
 <h1>
   Hi again
   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
 </h1>

 So, a bit more about myself.
-I work as a Data Scientist 👩‍💻 with a I have a particular interest in NLP, and I am currently studying at the University of London.
+I work as a Data Scientist 👩‍💻 interested in NLP, and I am currently studying at the University of London.

 I have a penchant for 🍕, and I enjoy taking smudgy blurred photographs of anything I can persuade to stay still, with secret deluded ambitions of Man Ray greatness.

-I run quite far and reasonably often, and enjoy heckling / crying at a game of ⚽ - Champions League or Sunday League, I don't discriminate.
+I run quite far and reasonably often, and live my best life heckling / crying at a game of ⚽ - Champions League or Sunday League, I don't discriminate.

 I also have a dog.
 A very cute dog.
 She's small, she can fit my foot in her mouth, and she likes to bark at gnomes.